Discover the award-winning Little Museum of Dublin for a performance you will never forget.

 Artefacts on display include a Trabant car, an oversize Gibson Explorer, a life-size sculpture of MacPhisto and even a pack of U2 condoms.
 If you’re a fan of Rock’s Hottest Ticket, you will enjoy this exhibition.

-Standard admission on our guided tours is €15.
+Our Famous Dublin Welcome is €15.
+Your ticket includes a historical, humorous and hospitable welcome to Dublin.
 Senior citizens and students pay €13.
-Families (two adults and up to three children) pay €35.
+Families (two adults and up to three children) pay just €35.
 For tickets, click here.

 No. Unfortunately, it is not possible to book in advance using the free DoDublin bus ticket.
 However, we will do our best to accommodate you as quickly as possible.

 Yes!
-Ring Sarah on (01) 661 1000 to arrange your visit today.
+Call the team on (01) 661 1000 to arrange your Famous Dublin Welcome.

 Yes.
 The museum is a registered charity.
 We depend on the support of people like yourself to survive.
 If you want to support our work, visit us today, or make a donation here.